Here’s a guest post by Michelle DeSilva, Principal at College Park Elementary School and spouse of Pastor DeSilva.

 Proverbs 22:6

-Traditionally, once a year, we highlight Adventist Christian Education and its importance and impact on our church and community.
-As with most items, members’ opinions on the value and role of Adventist Education vary.
-Some view it as an indispensable help in raising their children for Jesus; others view it as a sought-after but unaffordable luxury, while others consider it to be a defective or lesser tool in educating for the here and now.
-Each of us approaches Adventist Education with our own personal bias shaped by our life’s story.
-Allow me to share a little of my story.
+Pastor Glenn and I are products of Adventist Christian Education.
+Often, we reminisce about the great sacrifice that our parents made in providing us with a Christian Education.
+Even their own families did not see the financial value in our parents’ decision to send Glenn, me, and our siblings to Adventist schools to be educated.
+As with most items, church members’ opinions on the value of Adventist Education vary.
+Some view it as an indispensable help in raising their children for Jesus, others view it as a sought-after but unaffordable luxury, while others consider it a defective, lesser tool.
+Each of us approaches Adventist Education with our personal bias shaped by our life’s story.
+Allow me to share a little of my family’s story.

-Many years ago, my father was introduced to the Seventh-day Adventist message.
-His newfound faith and knowledge immediately impacted our family.
+Many years ago, my father was introduced to the Adventist message.
+His newfound faith immediately impacted our family.
 He wanted his three children to grow in the knowledge of scripture and hold fast to the hope he had acquired in Jesus.
-In quick succession, we went from somewhat nominal Catholics to weekly attending Sabbath School, Adventurers/Pathfinders, Children’s Choir, and AY meetings.
+In quick succession, we went from nominal Catholics to weekly attending Sabbath School, Adventurers, Children’s Choir, and AY meetings.
 In my little mind, things were changing at whirlwind speed, but the greatest change was yet to come.
-My parents needed to ensure that we were receiving consistent messaging; they took the admonition in Proverbs 22:6 seriously and were well aware of their need for help.
-And so came ‘the great move’ to allow us to attend an Adventist school.
-It mattered not to my parents that we looked different from all the students, that we needed uniforms, that my mother would need to learn to drive, that we might not have access to the latest teaching tools, or that my dad would need to take on additional jobs.
-All that mattered was that we would be in a place where “iron sharpens iron” (Proverbs 27:17) for God’s glory and that my parents’ desire to be supported in their attempts to plant seeds of faith in our young minds would come to fruition.
+My parents needed to ensure that we were receiving consistent messaging, and so came ‘the great move’ to allow us to attend an Adventist school.
+It mattered not to my parents that we looked different from all the students, that we needed uniforms, that my mother needed to learn to drive, that we might not have access to the latest teaching tools, or that my dad needed to take on additional jobs.
+All that mattered was that we would be in a place where “iron sharpens iron” (Proverbs 27:17) for God’s glory.
+My parents’ commitment to Adventist Education changed our family’s trajectory and made a lasting impact that continues to impact future generations.

-Several years ago, I attended an education sabbath day where one parent, Jared Morae, shared his rationale for sending his children to our schools.
-His testimony has stuck with me, and with his consent, I share a summary of it now.
-In 1 Samuel 13, we find the Israelites in a hot mess.
-Saul and the Israelites are outnumbered and fearful; they are about to face a superior, well-equipped Philistine army.
+Several years ago, I attended an education sabbath day where one parent shared his rationale for sending his children to Adventist schools.
+He invited us to consider 1 Samuel 13.
+Saul and the Israelites were outnumbered and fearful; they were about to face a superior, well-equipped Philistine army.
 Tucked near the end of this chapter are the following verses:

 Not a blacksmith could be found in the whole land of Israel, because the Philistines had said, ‘Otherwise the Hebrews will make swords or spears!’
 So all Israel went down to the Philistines to have their plow points, mattocks, axes and sickles sharpened.